 Some of these files include:

-- Atikmdag.sys – a graphic driver file which is produced by ATI Radeon Family.
+- Atikmdag.sys – a graphic driver file produced by ATI Radeon Family.
 If you have an ATI driver installed graphics card, you know how they tend to crash or cause your system to freeze for no apparent reason.
 That often happens because the drivers are incorrectly installed or outdated.

 - Nvlddmkm.sys – a critical system component of the Nvidia Graphics Drivers.
-It belongs to the graphics adapter that allows you to view pictures and video in high resolution.
+It belongs to the graphics adapter that allows you to view pictures and videos in high resolution.
 It means the drivers are poorly installed or out-of-date.

 - Dxgmms2.sys – associated with the DirectX drivers that you have installed.
 They are responsible for communicating with your video card and loading the required software to make games playable.
-If you ever install a new copy of Microsoft Windows, sometimes the files for the DirectX drivers do not install correctly which leads to this error code.
+If you ever install a new copy of Microsoft Windows, sometimes the files for the DirectX drivers do not install correctly, leading to this error code.

-- Ntfs.sys – a Windows system file that is being used to run Windows NT Server.
-This file is also used by the NTFS file system.
-The use of this file in Windows NT Server could cause errors if any malware or spyware attacks the OS.
+- Ntfs.sys – a Windows system file used to run Windows NT Server.
+The NTFS file system also uses this file.
+Using this file in Windows NT Server could cause errors if malware or spyware attacks the OS.
 In such situations, it is advised to reinstall the OS and Ntfs.sys if ever Windows NT Server gets terminated because of a system error.

 - Bcmwl63a.sys – a library that works for your Broadcom 802.11 Network Adapter.
-If this particular software file is missing or corrupted, you are very likely to get the “system_thread_exception_not_handled” error.
+If this particular software file is missing or corrupted, you will likely get the “system_thread_exception_not_handled” error.

-- Cmuda.sys – a driver that is associated with the USB device audio.
+- Cmuda.sys – a driver associated with the USB device audio.
 It would seem that the CMUDA driver has been corrupted and needs to be reinstalled on your PC.

-If you come across any of the above errors, you either uninstall and reinstall or update the driver.
-If the error comes with a file attached, you need to search the driver with the problem.
+If you encounter any of the above errors, you uninstall and reinstall or update the driver.
+If the error comes with a file attached, you need to search for the driver with the problem.
 When no file names are attached to the error, update the main drivers on your computer.

 6 Ways to Quickly Fix System Thread Exception Not Handled Error